Tobacco: Trends

 Production of tobacco leaf increased by 40% between 1971, when 4.2 million tons of leaf were produced, and 1997, when 5.9 million tons of leaf were produced.
-According to the Food and Agriculture organization of the UN, tobacco leaf production was expected to hit 7.1 million tons by 2010.
+According to the Food and Agriculture Organization (FAO) of the United Nations, tobacco leaf production was expected to hit 7.1 million tons by 2010.
 This number is a bit lower than the record-high production of 1992, when 7.5 million tons of leaf were produced.
 The production growth was almost entirely due to increased productivity by developing nations, where production increased by 128%.
 During that same time, production in developed countries actually decreased.
 China's increase in tobacco production was the single biggest factor in the increase in world production.
 China's share of the world market increased from 17% in 1971 to 47% in 1997.
 This growth can be partially explained by the existence of a low import tariff on foreign tobacco entering China.
-While this tariff has been reduced from 66% in 1999 to 10% in 2004, it still has led to local, Chinese cigarettes being preferred over foreign cigarettes because of their lower cost.
+While this tariff was reduced from 66% in 1999 to 10% in 2004, it has still led to local Chinese cigarettes being preferred over foreign cigarettes because of their lower cost.

 Major producers

-Every year, about 5.9 million tons of tobacco are produced throughout the world.
-The top producers of tobacco are China (36.3%), India (12.9%), Brazil (11.9%) and Zimbabwe (3.5%).
+Every year, about 5.9 million tons of tobacco are produced.
+Top producers are China (36.3%), India (12.9%), Brazil (11.9%) and Zimbabwe (3.5%).